-The Health and Safety Committee must be made up of a minimum of three and a maximum of five directors, all of them non-executive and, at least two of them, must be independent directors.
+The Sustainability, Health and Safety Committee must be made up of a minimum of three and a maximum of five directors, all of them non-executive and, at least two of them, must be independent directors.
 The Chairman must be an independent director.
-The Health and Safety Committee shall be validly formed when the majority of its members attended, being present or represented by proxy.
+The Sustainability, Health and Safety Committee shall be validly formed when the majority of its members attended, being present or represented by proxy.
 The agreements shall be adopted by a majority of concurrent members, present or represented by proxy.

-The competencies of the Health and Safety Committee are: (i) to review, to supervise and to suggest to the Board of Directors the framework and policies of the Health and Safety Risk Management of the Company; (ii) to evaluate and to advise the Board of Directors on the various strategies to achieve the Health and Safety goals of the Company; (iii) to review and to suggest to the Board of Directors, the health and safety performance goals and to evaluate the performance in relation to those goals; (iv) to monitor the compliance by the Company with both, the Health and Safety policies and the applicable Health and safety laws; (v) to ensure that the systems used to identify and to manage the Health and Safety risks of the Company are adequate for the intended purposes and are applied effectively, periodically reviewed and continually improved; (vi) the Committee should ensure that the Board of Directors is kept informed and updated on issues related to Health and Safety risks; (vii) to ensure that the Company is effectively structured to manage and to prevent risks related to Health and Safety, which includes having trained employees, adequate communication proceedings and enough documentation; (viii) to examine and to advise the Board of Directors on the suitability of the resources available for the Health and Safety management systems and programmes of the Company; and (ix) to monitor and to supervise all incidents or matters related to Health and Safety, as well as the measures taken by the Board of Directors to avoid their repetitions.
+The competencies of the Sustainability, Health and Safety Committee are: (i) to review, to supervise and to suggest to the Board of Directors the framework and policies of the Sustainability, Health and Safety Risk Management of the Company; (ii) to evaluate and to advise the Board of Directors on the various strategies to achieve the Sustainability, Health and Safety goals of the Company; (iii) to review and to suggest to the Board of Directors, the Sustainability, Health and Safety performance goals and to evaluate the performance in relation to those goals; (iv) to monitor the compliance by the Company with both, the Sustainability, Health and Safety policies and the applicable sustainability, health and safety laws; (v) to ensure that the systems used to identify and to manage the Sustainability, Health and Safety risks of the Company are adequate for the intended purposes and are applied effectively, periodically reviewed and continually improved; (vi) the Committee should ensure that the Board of Directors is kept informed and updated on issues related to Sustainability, Health and Safety risks; (vii) to ensure that the Company is effectively structured to manage and to prevent risks related to Sustainability, Health and Safety, which includes having trained employees, adequate communication proceedings and enough documentation; (viii) to examine and to advise the Board of Directors on the suitability of the resources available for the Sustainability, Health and Safety management systems and programmes of the Company; and (ix) to monitor and to supervise all incidents or matters related to sustainability, health and safety, as well as the measures taken by the Board of Directors to avoid their repetitions.